lindsey98/PhishEmail/README.md

 # Dataset format

 ---
-Prepare a folder of emails in .eml or .txt format.
+Option 1: Prepare a folder of emails in .eml or .txt format.
 The .eml/.txt contains the raw email with headers and content.
 E.g.

 ```commandline
 maildir/
  |_ 1.eml